jacky1107/40575042H_SLAM_A1/README.md

 pickle
 ```

+- troubleshooting: pickle is not available if python.version < 3.6

 Running:
 ``
 python main.py [-s] [save_img, default:True]
 ``
+The saved image will save into output folder
 After running main.py, it will show these infomation below:
 1. The true path of the robot
 2. The output of the Kalman Filter for the path of the robot